 - What if I don’t have an instant pot?
 You can use whatever brand of multicooker you own as long as it has a saute setting and a high pressure setting.
 You can also make it on the stovetop.
 See how-to instructions in the Cook’s note of the recipe card.

-Other Easy Soup Recipes to Add to the Menu
+More Easy Soup Recipes to Make

 The varieties and options for making soup knows no limits.
 It’s one of those comforting meals in a bowl.
 Checkout the recipes for soup you may like to try:

-- Cheesy French Onion Soup
+- Cheesy French Onion Soup topped with that cheesy bread that makes it irresistible.

 - Cheddar Cauliflower Soup with Bacon is a riff on potato soup.